JasonLocklin/Dissertation/General/Discussion.md

 temporal estimations tasks that would presumably not be improved by remediation of spatial attention in the dorsal stream, the apparent target of prisms [@Danckert2008, @Clower1996].
-The experiment replicated finding that prisms produced a change in line bisection performance, a deficit that is likely driven, at least in part, by an inability to orient leftward, though the effect was far from clear-cut.
+The experiment replicated findings that prisms produced a change in line bisection performance, a deficit that is likely driven, at least in part, by an inability to orient leftward, though the effect was far from clear-cut.
 However, when examining the